manarai/byu-gbc-bio559r-course/Pratice_problem/01_ODE_notebooks/A Guide to Data Visualization with Matplotlib and Seaborn (1).md

 # A Guide to Data Visualization with Matplotlib and Seaborn

-*A tutorial for undergraduates on creating and customizing plots in Python, brought to you by T W. Terooatea.*
+*A tutorial for undergraduates on creating and customizing plots in Python,created by T W. Terooatea.*

 ## Introduction